mmistakes/made-mistakes-jekyll/_posts/2012-09-18-mjchamplin-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @mjchamplin"
+title: "Camera and spooky lighting"
 description: "PaperFaces portrait of @mjchamplin drawn with Paper by 53 on an iPad."
 image: paperfaces-mjchamplin-twitter-lg
 thumb: paperfaces-mjchamplin-twitter-150.jpg